 Sitting pretty on a bluff about 50 miles from San Francisco, Pigeon Point Lighthouse is one of the tallest on the West Coast (tied with Point Arena Lighthouse in Mendocino, a couple hundred miles north), and is also a designated California Historical Landmark.
 For the folks who travel near and far to see it, it’s an excellent place to take a good photo, and many stay the night at HI Pigeon Point Lighthouse hostel to get images of the night skies.
 The hostel limits its artificial outdoor lighting, so it’s perfect for stargazing.

 Point Montara Lighthouse, California

 The coolest thing about this little lighthouse is that it’s the only one in the country known to have shone on both coasts.
 Many years ago, Point Montara Lighthouse was on the east coast and somehow, it got moved all the way across the country to its current perch overlooking the Pacific.
 Today it’s a sweet spot to stop on your way down the California coast, and it’s worth an overnight stay HI Point Montara Lighthouse hostel so you can explore the beaches and cute coastal towns nearby.

 Point Reyes Lighthouse, California

-There are so many wonderful things to explore within the Point Reyes National Park, including this little lighthouse at the end of a long set of steps.
+There are so many wonderful things to explore within the Point Reyes National Seashore, including this little lighthouse at the end of a long set of steps.
 On a clear day, you can see for miles out into the glassy sea, making this an excellent place to catch the annual gray whale migration.
 Stay at HI Point Reyes hostel, the only non-camping accommodation within the park, and take the scenic drive to the lighthouse within this gorgeous coastal wonderland.